6 Ways How to Avoid Fake Charities

 6 Tips How to Avoid Fake Charities

-If you want to make sure you will not fall prey to any fraudulent like this, I have made a list of 6 tips on how to avoid them.
+If you want to make sure you will not fall prey to any fraud like this, I have made a list of 6 tips on how to avoid them.
 Let’s go straight in.

 - Whenever you want to make a donation, make sure you contact charity organizations directly.